 Computers are protected against Read/Write removable storage access like Pen drive, External HDD etc.

-The existing physical server; employees can access individual system through domain user only.
+The existing physical server; employees can access individual system through domain user only

+In Coimbatore office, we have observed that there were two systems outside of domain.
+Though these have no direct access to the local server manage Medical Transcription records, as these being connected to intranet, recommend to either move out of LAN or to manage it through secured domain.

 Restricted internet access: Based on the discussion with managers, we realized that the users only can access Google.
 While doing a random checking, we observed almost all social media sites are banned at work PC’s.
 (Only few PC’s tested due to lack of time.)

 Servers protected using firewall and antivirus software and the softwares are updated as well.

+Antivirus update outdated in some systems in Trivandrum and Coimbatore.

+Windows and MS Office update issue in some system at Trivandrum.

+UPS issues in some systems at Cochin branch

 File Access

-Presently the employees can access/copy audio files as well as documents.
-Even they can send it to personal ID’s.
+Presently the employees can access/copy audio files as well as documents to their local system in the office.
+Though these cannot be transferred through any electronic medium, for better security management Even they can send it to personal ID’s.
 We recommend a control point by restricting this by the implementation of software so that the files can only access via software.

+In Coimbatore office, we have observed that there were two systems outside of domain.
+Though these have no direct access to the local server manage Medical Transcription records, as these being connected to intranet, recommend to either move out of LAN or to manage it through secured domain.

 - Users